VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 ## Simple Request

-Following gateway initiates a straightforward request to retrieve a `GetPostEntity` object with an identifier specified by `GetPostGatewayParameters.id`.
+Following gateway initiates a straightforward request to retrieve a `GetPostEntity` object with an identifier specified by `GetPostGatewayParameters.id`:

 ```swift
 protocol GetPostGateway {